yvonne90190/DS_RestaurantSystem/README.md

 - Orders are stored in ETCD using a **key-value** format.
 The key represents the order ID, and the value contains the order details (e.g., items, customer information, status).

-- **Raft Consensus** ensures consistency across multiple ETCD nodes.
-This guarantees that all nodes have the same order information, even if some nodes fail.
+- **Raft Consensus** ensures high consistency and fault tolerance across multiple ETCD nodes.
+This mechanism guarantees that all nodes maintain the same order information, even in the event of node failures, thereby providing reliable data availability.
 ---

 ## **Acknowledgments**